-I just cringe when I see most local TV commercials.
-Not because of the horrific script writing or the low, low, low production quality.
+Effective TV advertising is hard to come by in my town.
+I just cringe when I see most local commercials… Not because of the horrific script writing.
+Not because of the low, low, low production quality.
 Not because of the ill-advised choice of “talent,” or the mind-numbing jingle.
-I expect all that.
+I expect all that from the local TV stations.

-No, I cringe because many of the companies paying for those crummy commercials don’t belong on television at all.
+I cringe because many of the companies paying for those crummy commercials don’t belong on television at all.
+It’s not just bad commercial production, it’s bad media planning.

 I’m talking about those cases where the medium – TV – missed the mark completely.

-I’m talking about real cases where a business owner is spending a lot of money to reach the wrong people, with the wrong message.
-That’s the most most glaring error in TV advertising… the polar opposite of effective TV advertising
+I’m talking about real cases where a business owner is spending a lot of money on TV to reach the wrong people, with the wrong message.
+That’s the most most glaring error you can make… the polar opposite of effective TV advertising.

 Here’s an example of TV advertising that misses the mark: